urbanrobo/999-00003-A/README.md

      * DESIGN SPEC: This HDMI monitor shall NOT be permanently install in the vehicle and does NOT need a Display Port input.
    * 3.8 - Airflow just inside inlet fans shall be at least 50 cubic feet per minute (CFM).
    * 3.9 - The OBC shall have at least a 1 channel power (voltage & current) draw, 4 channel temperature and 3 channel vibration data acquisition (DAQ) system.
-   * 3.10 - AWG 5 grounding cable between internal box and trunk floor
+   * 3.10 - Two AWG 3 (diameter 0.22 inches) grounding cables shall connect the Internal Box (201-00002-A) to the trunk floor.

 4. Cables Harnesses:
    * 4.1 - All USB 2.0 cables for cameras shall be less then ?2.5 meters?, contain ground shielding, and have impedance controlled twisted pairs.